patbeirne/tf/README.md

   in:  filename       the file to edit
        pattern        a sed pattern, involving one of "aidsxX" bak_ext        the extension to use when creating the file backup (without the dot)
+  return: tuple(number of lines in the input file, number of lines modified/added/deleted/matched)
 ```

 The *sed* function is an inline file editor, based on `sed` from the Unix world.
 When invoked, it first renames the source file to have a `.bak` extension.
 That file is opened and each line of the source file is loaded in, and a regex pattern match is performed.
 If the line is changed/found/inserted, then the output is streamed to the new (output) file with the same name as the original; it appears to the user that the files is edited-in-place, with a .bak file created.